sdhutchins/gbs-guide/docs/first-years/core-courses.md

 5. **Taking Photos of Tests**: Capturing screenshots or taking photos of exams, test questions, or answer sheets to share with others or use later is strictly prohibited.
 Respect exam integrity by avoiding any unauthorized recordings.

-These examples clarify what constitutes academic dishonesty in the context of coursework and exams, ensuring a fair and respectful academic environment for everyone.
+{: .disclaimer }
+These are not the only examples of academic misconduct.
+Refer to UAB's academic integrity policy or the program director.

 ## More Resources for Success

 Make the most of the resources available to you:

 - **Library Access**: Use [Lister Hill Library](https://library.uab.edu/locations/lister-hill) (open to 11 PM Mon-Thurs) or [Mervyn H. Sterne Library](https://library.uab.edu/locations/sterne) (24 hours Mon-Thurs) for access to study spaces.
-- **Study Apps**: Consider apps like Anki or Quizlet for effective flashcard-based learning.
+- **Study Apps**: Consider apps like Anki or [Quizlet](https://quizlet.com/) for effective flashcard-based learning.
 - **Mental Health Support**: Remember that academic pressure can be intense; reach out to counseling services if needed.

 ## Building Good Habits